 \section{Abstract}

-Despite impressive performance across diverse tasks, Multimodal Large Language Models (MLLMs) have yet to fully demonstrate their potential in visual mathematical problem-solving, particularly in accurately perceiving and interpreting diagrams.
-Inspired by typical processes of humans, we hypothesize that the perception capabilities to extract meaningful information from diagrams is crucial, as it directly impacts subsequent inference processes.
-To validate this hypothesis, we developed FlowVerse, a comprehensive benchmark that categorizes all information used during problem-solving into four components, which are then combined into six problem versions for evaluation.
-Our preliminary results on FlowVerse reveal that existing MLLMs exhibit substantial limitations when extracting essential information and reasoned property from diagrams and performing complex reasoning based on these visual inputs.
+Despite strong results on many tasks, multimodal large language models (MLLMs) still underperform on visual mathematical problem solving, especially in reliably perceiving and interpreting diagrams.
+Inspired by human problem-solving, we hypothesize that the ability to extract meaningful information from diagrams is pivotal, as it directly conditions subsequent inference.
+Hence, we introduce FlowVerse, a comprehensive benchmark that provides a fine-grained evaluation of MLLMs’ perception and reasoning capabilities.
+Our preliminary results on FlowVerse reveal that existing MLLMs exhibit substantial limitations when extracting essential information and reasoned properties from diagrams and performing complex reasoning based on these visual inputs.
 In response, we introduce MathFlow, a modular problem-solving pipeline that decouples perception and inference into distinct stages, thereby optimizing each independently.
 Given the perceptual limitations observed in current MLLMs, we trained MathFlow-P-7B as a dedicated perception model.
 Experimental results indicate that MathFlow-P-7B yields substantial performance gains when integrated with various closed-source and open-source inference models.
-This demonstrates the effectiveness of the MathFlow pipeline and its compatibility to diverse inference frameworks.
-The FlowVerse benchmark and code are available at \href{https://github.com/MathFlow-zju/MathFlow}{\texttt{https://github.com/MathFlow-zju/MathFlow}}.
+This demonstrates the effectiveness of the MathFlow pipeline and its compatibility with diverse inference frameworks.
+Project page: \url{https://github.com/MathFlow-zju/MathFlow}.